7BIndustries/sliderule-rs/README.md

 There are also various helper functions to do things like getting what level a component is in a hierarchy and compiling the licenses of all components in a project.

-## Usage
+## API

-The documentation for this crate is hosted on crates.io along with the published version.
+This readme is just a general overview.
+The [API documentation](https://docs.rs/sliderule/0.1.0/sliderule/) for this crate is available on crates.io.

 ## Running Tests